torrus-dev/cosmical-theme/README.md

 ## 1. Braket Pairing indent lines

-This setting is built in VSCode, I only turn on the option that draws colored vertical and horizontal lines because I find that the actual bracket colorization makes reading the code confusing
+This setting is built in VSCode.
+I only turn on the option that draws colored vertical and horizontal lines because I find that the actual bracket colorization makes reading the code confusing.

 ```
 "editor.bracketPairColorization.enabled": false,